Road & Travel Magazine

 • Bring photo identification with you.
 All passengers age 18 and older must carry government-issued photo identification at all times and may be asked to show identification at check-in, security checkpoints and during boarding.

-• In cooperation with the Transportation Security Administration, gate screening of passengers is being eliminated.
-Passenger identification checks and screening that was done at the gates will now be done at the security checkpoint.
-As a result, a boarding pass is now required to get through security checkpoints.
+• In cooperation with the Transportation Security Administration, a boarding pass is required to get through security checkpoints.
 An E-Ticket receipt or itinerary is no longer adequate.
-This change has already been implemented in Detroit and is being rolled out to all airports over the next few months.
-To eliminate uncertainty during this transition period, all passengers should obtain a boarding pass prior to the security checkpoint.
+To eliminate uncertainty, all passengers should obtain a boarding pass prior to the security checkpoint.